maks-maltsev/IT-Job-Market-Analyzer/README.md

-# IT Jobs Market Analyzer
+# IT Job Market Analyzer

 ## Objective